Our Services

 Published on: 2/24/2026

-Down syndrome, or Trisomy 21, happens when there is an extra copy of chromosome 21, most often from random nondisjunction, with less common translocation or mosaic forms; risk rises with maternal age and signs can include characteristic facial features and developmental delays.
+Down syndrome (Trisomy 21) is a genetic condition caused by an extra copy of chromosome 21.
+It most commonly results from random nondisjunction, with rarer translocation or mosaic forms.
+Risk increases with maternal age, and common signs include distinctive facial features and developmental delays.

 This guide explains what down syndrome (Trisomy 21) is, why it occurs, common signs to look for, how it's diagnosed, and what to do next.